 Adding chemicals to water

-is a top choice among ultralight backpackers and long distance hikers, but also a great choice if you're heading out for a leisurely backpack.
+is a top choice for ultralight backpackers and long distance hikers, but also a great choice if you're heading out for a leisurely backpack.
 The only downside is that this treatment does not filter out particulate, so it is best used in locations with relatively clear water.
 Other lightweight options in this review that don't involve chemicals are the MSR TrailShot

 and the Sawyer Mini

-Read full review: Aquamira Water Treatment Drops
+Read review: Aquamira Water Treatment Drops